Photo by Innerbody Research

 Most online ED prescribers offer sildenafil and tadalafil, and some go further with medications like avanafil or vardenafil.
 And since you can’t easily get sildenafil or tadalafil on their own from Rugiet, it’d be easier — and likely less expensive — to look for them elsewhere.
 But Rugiet offers apomorphine as part of its combination therapy, a drug that none of its competitors sell in any form.
 When you consult with a Rugiet doctor, you can discuss whether to include one, two, or all three medications in your initial prescription.

 For the men whose erectile performance gets a big boost from apomorphine, they’ll undeniably benefit from Rugiet’s offering.
 It’s generally well-tolerated, but it can induce some nausea.
-That makes Rugiet a less desirable choice if you’ve been drinking heavily while out on a date or looking to meet someone.
-There’s a small chance that added nausea could put you over the edge if you’re already close to feeling sick.
+That makes Rugiet a less desirable choice if you’ve been drinking heavily while out on a date or looking to meet someone.3 There’s a small chance that added nausea could put you over the edge if you’re already close to feeling sick.

-At the end of the day, we appreciate Rugiet’s use of a relatively novel drug in the fight against ED, but if it were easier to divide its available drugs from one another in each user’s formula, we’d be able to rate them a little higher.
+At the end of the day, we appreciate Rugiet’s use of a relatively uncommon drug in the fight against ED, but if it were easier to divide its available drugs from one another in each user’s formula, we’d be able to rate them a little higher.
 Currently, you have to make that request to your consulting physician, but there’s no mention of that path as an option on the website, so most customers might mistakenly believe that it’s all three medications or nothing.

 It’s hard to say if this is more of an issue with Rugiet having an inadequate website experience or if the company is deliberately trying to steer consumers away from this path.
 But if you want a Rugiet lozenge with, for example, sildenafil and apomorphine but not tadalafil in it, you might not even think to ask for it without first reading something like this article.